iCliniq Logo

 Hello doctor,

 I am a 31-year-old male.
-I have been diagnosed with Crohn's disease before years and I have been on Humira 40 mg every two weeks.
+I have been diagnosed with Crohn's disease for years, and I have been on Humira 40 mg every two weeks.
 I had unprotected sex with two different girls a year ago.
-I have had done three HIV tests and one HIV combi Elecsys at 10 months from the last possible exposure.
-After a few days of the first possible exposure, I had flu.
-After a few weeks of the last possible exposure, I started to have some skin condition Sebopsoriasis around my mouth and under my armpit.
+I have had three HIV tests and one HIV combi Elecsys at 10 months from the last possible exposure.
+After a few days of the first possible exposure, I had the flu.
+After a few weeks of the last possible exposure, I started to have some skin condition, Sebopsoriasis, around my mouth and under my armpit.
 I am also losing some muscle weight.
 All my HIV and Elecsys test results came back negative.
 My questions are:

 1. Are my tests reliable?